 However in some cases, this common health condition also points towards some critical health issues related to kidney and heart.
 Those suffering from severe and sudden water retention may therefore seek immediate medical help.

 Constant water retention also causes concern amongst the weight watchers as their weight would not budge a little even after indulging into regular exercise and strict diet.
-Hence, those aiming weight losses can use the following ways to get rid of this trapped fluid if it is not associated with any underlying health condition.
+If you are trying to shift weight that isn’t water retention, look into the BetterMe WorkOut app for increased results.
+Those aiming weight losses can use the following ways to get rid of this trapped fluid if it is not associated with any underlying health condition.

 - Drink more water – You may think that how can one benefit by drinking more water when the problem is of storing water?
 But, this is true.
 Water flushes your system.
 When you drink more water, it helps in flushing your organ systems.
 You tend to discharge more urine and hence remove excess salts from the body.
 Flushing of kidney and digestive system would keep it free of ions that may otherwise get trapped in the cavities.
 Water detoxifies your body and may give your skin a healthy glow.
 If you are a runner for example then you are going to need to ensure that you take on enough water to replace lost fluids, check here for some simple solutions to this